 3. Vertical communication

-The vertical communication can further be fragmented into upward vertical communication and downward vertical communication.
+The vertical of communication theory can further be fragmented into upward vertical communication and downward vertical communication.
 In upward vertical communication, communication takes place from managers to their subordinates.

-Whereas, downward vertical communication takes place from subordinates to their managers.
+Whereas, downward communication and vertical communication takes place from subordinates to their managers.

 4. Horizontal communication